lucas-mcmaster/BeamTool-Capstone-Project/README.md

 ## 📜 License & Acknowledgments

 Developed as part of the MIE491 Capstone Design Project at the University of Toronto (Department of Mechanical & Industrial Engineering).
-Distributed under the MIT License.
+Not for public distribution